WhatsHub/gametest/README.md

-Pycharm project testing the pygame framework, getting familiar with python
+playing around with python and the pygame framework